Onsite Skin checks

 How often should you get a skin check?

-Your doctor will let you know how often you need a skin check.
+You should discuss your medical history and possible risk of skin cancer with your GP to get an idea of how often you should get a skin check.
 Some patients will need a full skin check every 3-6 months, others every 12 months, and those with low risk may be recommended to have a skin check every 2-3 years.
-Melanomas can develop in between visits to your skin cancer doctor, therefore you should know how to check your own skin and moles.
-The Cancer Council recommends d\all adults should do a self check every 3 months.
+Melanomas can develop in between visits with your skin cancer clinician, therefore you should know how to check your own skin and moles.
+The Cancer Council recommends all adults should do a self check every 3 months.

 *Cancer Council Australia